Sam Baker: Finding Grace In The Wake Of Destruction

 BAKER: (Singing) Before the sun, before the heat, before we untangle from our sheets, before the summer day unfurls, pretty world.
-Before the paper is dropped at the gate, before our coffee, before we are late, before dreams are lost like midnight pearls, pretty world.
-Pretty world.
-Pretty roses.
-Pretty smile, morning light.
-Pretty eyes, lazy curls.
-Pretty world...
+Before the paper is dropped at the gate, before the coffee, before we are late, before dreams are lost like midnight pearls, pretty world.
+Pretty world, pretty roses, pretty smile, morning light.
+Pretty eyes, lazy curls, pretty world.

 BIANCULLI: Singer-songwriter Sam Baker speaking to Terry Gross in 2014.
 His newest album just released is called "Land Of Doubt."

 On Monday's show, journalist Franklin Foer talks about his new article in The Atlantic.
 It's an investigative profile of Paul Manafort, the former Trump campaign manager who has been indicted in the Russia probe.
 The article is called "American Hustler: How Paul Manafort Helped Corrupt Washington And Laid The Groundwork For The Subversion Of American Politics."
 Hope you can join us.